You can find the same article in my dotnetspider article

 If values for the enumeration members are not explicitly defined, the first member defaults to 0.

-In the Animal example, the Dog member equates to 0; the Cat equates to 1, and so on.
+Animal example, the Dog member equates to 0; the Cat equates to 1, and so on.

 Members can be initialized to constant values if needed.